ParadropLabs/cloud-edge-hybrid-app-demo/README.md

 ## How It Works

-This demo was created so that you, aspiring Paradrop developer, could drop in the implementation into your own NodeJS server and use Paradrop's API as an OAuth client.
-The best way to understand how its written is to check out the comments in `server.js`.
+This demo was created so that you, aspiring ParaDrop developer, could drop in the implementation into your own Node.js server and use ParaDrop's API as an OAuth2 client.
+The best way to understand how it's written is to check out the comments in `server.js`.

-You'll also need to view and understand how Paradrop.org secures its endpoints through *Permissions*.
-You can find documentation on this information [here](paradrop.org/docs).
+You'll also need to view and understand how paradrop.org secures its endpoints through *Permissions*.
+You can find documentation on this information [here](https://paradrop.org/docs).